cm-holland/HuffmanEncoder/README.md

 # HuffmanEncoder
-Huffman coding project implemented in Java
+An implementation of Huffman coding in Java.